 The Temple City Unified School District Suicide Task Force will provide advice to the district administration and school board regarding suicide prevention activities and policy implementation.
 In addition, the task force will continue to add to the community referral list that will assist with suicide prevention and referrals to mental health providers.
 Yearly, the task force will review the suicide prevention policy and verify the information and resources are current and relevant.

 Members of the task force will also implement suicide prevention trainings for the school district staff.
 The task force will consist of the following members:

-- One or two coordinators that have a Master's in either School Counseling or Psychology and have a Pupil Personnel Services Credential

-- District Administrator

-- School Site Administrator

-- Community Mental Health Agency Representative

-- District School Site Counselors (Master's in School Counseling and PPS Credential)

-- District School Site Psychologists (Master's in School Psychology and PPS Credential)

-- District Nurse

-- Secondary School Teacher
+- One or two coordinators that have a Master's in either School Counseling or Psychology and have a Pupil Personnel Services Credential(to be determined at the end of the school year for the following school year) - District Administrator Director Student Services / Director of Special Education Services - School Site Administrator Principal or designee - Community Mental Health Agency Representative - District School Site Counselors (Master's in School Counseling and PPS Credential) - District School Site Psychologists (Master's in School Psychology and PPS Credential) - District Nurse - Secondary School Teacher (to be determined at the end of the school year for the following school year)

-- Elementary School Teacher

-- Parent Representative